Gisto/Gisto/README.md

 *coming soon*

-[^name]: The name will probably be changed very soon, any suggestion are very welcome.
+** The name will probably be changed very soon, any suggestion are very welcome.